-Proper diagnosis in addition to therapeutic and diagnostic injections are essential for the endoscopic spine specialist to pinpoint the cause of the pain and selectively address the painful condition without causing the patient significant post-operative pain or recovery.
-With a precise indication, proper diagnosis and good training, endoscopic spine surgery have proven clinically to be equal in results to open and minimally invasive spine surgery (MIS).
-However equal in results to relieving pain for spinal conditions, endoscopic patients recover faster, have generally less need for narcotic medications and return to work sooner than MIS surgical patients.
+Proper diagnosis in addition to therapeutic and diagnostic injections is essential for the endoscopic spine specialist to pinpoint the cause of the pain and selectively address the painful condition without causing the patient significant post-operative pain or recovery.
+With a precise indication, proper diagnosis, and good training, endoscopic spine surgery has proven clinically to be equal in results to open and minimally invasive spine surgery (MIS).
+However equal in results to relieving pain for spinal conditions, endoscopic patients recover faster, have generally less need for narcotic medications, and return to work sooner than MIS surgical patients.

 Endoscopic spine surgery can play an important role in the treatment of adolescent disc herniations especially for active and athletic persons who engage in competitive sports where less tissue trauma and early functional recovery are desirable.
 Athletic and physically active patients should consider an expert second opinion from an experienced endoscopic spine surgeon before ever considering a spine fusion surgery.